QWRAP/QWRAP/README.md

 * Download : ```git clone git://github.com/QWRAP/QWRAP.git```
 * Install : Just add the path of the QWRAP folder to your environment.
 Ex. if absolute path for the QWRAP folder is ```/home/username/QWRAP``` then execute the following command ```export PATH=${PATH}:/home/username/QWRAP``` to add path for this session or you can add the export command to file ".bashrc" in your home directory for all time ( you must logout and re-login to make it effective)
+* How to use QWRAP : The detailed instructions are present in word document file "QWRAP-Readme.docx"
+* Example raw data : An example raw dataset is provided as "example_results.tar.gz"
+* Example results : The results generated after processing using QWRAP is provided as "example_results.tar.gz"
+* Browse Live : A copy of example dataset ia also available for live browing at ```https://dl.dropboxusercontent.com/u/428435/QWRAP/ANALYSIS/microbiome_report.html```.
+You can also download the raw data here ```https://dl.dropboxusercontent.com/u/428435/QWRAP/example_rawdata.tar.gz``` and the results folder ```https://dl.dropboxusercontent.com/u/428435/QWRAP/example_results.tar.gz``` as a archive.